Ginevra Francesconi

 Ginevra Francesconi (born 22 April 2003) is an Italian actress and model.

-Biography
+Early life

 Born in 2003 in Sora, in the province of Frosinone, to mother Sonia Lupo and father Fabrizio Francesconi, Ginevra is the younger sister of Ludovica, who is also an actress.

 Career

 Ginevra Francesconi from 2008 to 2014 participated in high fashion shows in the KIDS category.
 In 2014 she starred in the short film Non puoi nasconderti directed by Andrea Olindo Bizzarri.
 In 2017 she made her first appearance on the small screen with the role of Guinevere in an episode of the fourth season of the series Che Dio ci aiuti, entitled Una goccia nel mare.
 The following year, in 2018, she played the role of Francesca Tancredi in an episode of the eleventh season of Don Matteo, entitled Ancora bambina.